-Kotlet is a delicious Iranian version of ground meat patty.
+Kotlet is a delicious Iranian version of a ground meat patty.
 This is a kind of dish that can be served warm or cold, plain or with bread, at home or at a picnic.
-It is the kind of food that moms usually have to hide it while cooking, cause otherwise half of the patties will be eaten by the kids before serving them on the table.
+It is the kind of food that moms usually have to hide while cooking cause.
+Otherwise, half of the patties will be eaten by the kids before serving them on the table.

-It is a labor intensive food since you have to spend the whole cooking time standing in front of the oven and taking care of the patties and flipping them over, but trust me it’s worth the effort.
-The best Kotlet would be the one which is golden brown and crispy on the outside and soft and flavorful inside.
+It is a labor-intensive food since you have to spend the whole cooking time standing in front of the oven and taking care of the patties and flipping them over but trust me, it’s worth the effort.
+The best Kotlet would be the one that is golden brown and crispy on the outside and soft and flavorful inside.

-Add egg and mix well until it has a consistency like the picture below.
+- Add egg and mix well until it has a consistency like a picture below.
 If you find that the mixture is too wet, add breadcrumbs.

-Place a dish with a paper towel in it next to your work station.
-When removing the patties from the pan, try to drain as much of the oil as possible, then place onto the plate and serve.
+- Place a dish with a paper towel in it next to your workstation.
+When removing the patties from the pan, try to drain as much of the oil as possible, then place them onto the plate and serve.